Individual Health Emergencies

-If you would like to help us prepare for major emergencies, contact Deanna Woods, the school secretary, at 510-644-6300, and she will pass your name along to the Disaster Committee.
+If you would like to help us prepare for major emergencies, contact Kaitlin Buenger, the school secretary, at 510-644-6300.

 How to Locate Your Child

-If the building needs to be evacuated, we will set up camp on the lower playground until caregivers pick up at the Walnut Street/driveway exit.
+If the building needs to be evacuated, we will set up camp on the playground until caregivers pick up at the Addison Street or Curtis Street gates.
 At no time will children be left unattended.
-Should the entire school site, including the lower playground, be unsafe, your child will be transported to another site, probably Live Oak Park.
+Should the entire school site, including the playground, be unsafe, your child will be transported to another site, probably Strawberry Creek Park.